learn-co-curriculum/queue-with-nodes/README.md

 # Days 1 to 2: Create a Queue Class Using Nodes

-**Fork and then clone me!**
+## Learning Goals

+- Implement a common methods of a queue class using nodes
+- Identify the runtime benefits of using nodes for a queue

+## Introduction

-Previously, we created a Queue class using an Array as the underlying data structure.
-For this challenge we'll recreate the Queue Class but with Nodes instead, similar to a Linked List.
-We'll then calculate the time complexity using Big O notation for each of our Queue class methods, so we can see how this change affects the runtime.
+Previously, we created a `Queue` class using an array as the underlying data structure.
+For this challenge we'll recreate the `Queue` class but with nodes instead, similar to a linked list.
+We'll then calculate the time complexity using Big O notation for each of our `Queue` class methods, so we can see how this change affects the runtime.

-## What Is a Queue?
+## Refresher: What Is a Queue?

 A queue is a data structure where items are processed in first-in-first-out order (FIFO).
 It has two ends: a front and a rear.
 The front is where items are dequeued from first, while items at the rear are handled last.
 Items are added to the rear of the queue.
 A queue operates a lot like a queue at the checkout of a grocery store.
 Customers join at the end of the line and are served at the front of the line.

 ## Implement the Queue Class

-Our Queue class will track its front node and its rear node.
+Our `Queue` class will track its front node and its rear node.
 We will assume that nodes will be added to the queue one at a time.
 They will also be removed one at a time.
 Each node will have two attributes: `data`, which tracks the value the node stores, and `next`, which points to the next node in the queue.
 In Ruby, the next attribute will be called `next_node`, since next is a reserved keyword and we'd prefer to not use confusing syntax.

 Let's implement the following methods for the Queue class: